As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 In addition, the same colors apply to the soil – start your gold prospecting immediately.
 Black rock or soil may mean unoxidized iron content with a possibility of gold.
 You’ll never know; go out there and check.

-While prospecting, if you found traces of silver, copper, or iron, you should continue your search.
+While prospecting, if you find traces of silver, copper, or iron, you should continue your search.

 Not everyone wants to start digging holes in their garden; therefore, these visual indicators may help identify the probability of possible gold in your backyard.